pywbem/pywbem/docs/mocksupport.rst

   * Build from MOF definitions of the objects which are compiled into the repository.
 See :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` and See :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file`.
-    If instances are to be compiled "instance of ..." they must be compiled with the instance alias (ex:"instance of CIM_xxx as $xxx {") which adds the CIMInstanceName with keybindings from the key properties to the instance path.
-If compiled instances have duplicate paths, each new instance will modify the already created instance.
+    If instances are compiled (i.e. "instance of ...") they must be compiled with the instance alias (ex:"instance of CIM_xxx as $xxx {") which adds the keybindings of the CIMInstanceName from the key properties to the instance path.
+If a compiled instances duplicates the path of an existing instance in the repository, the existing instance will modified.
+When defining new instances in MOF, the corresponding class must exist in the repository but not necessarily in the current MOF file.

   * Build MOF qualifier declarations and classes directly from the DMTF CIM schema by downloading the schema from the DMTF and selecting all